SanderMertens/flecs/docs/Manual.md

 When an observer has a query with more than one component, the observer will not match until the entity for which the event is emitted satisfies the entire query.

-An exmple of an observer with a single component:
+An example of an observer with a single component:

 ```c
 ECS_OBSERVER(world, AddPosition, EcsOnAdd, Position);